-The symptoms of lactose intolerance will occur after eating or drinking a substance that contains lactose, such as dairy products.
-The main symptoms include:
+The symptoms of lactose intolerance will usually occur within a few hours of consuming food or drink that contains lactose, such as dairy products.

 - bloated stomach

-- stomach pains
+- stomach cramps and pains

 - stomach rumbling

 The severity of your symptoms and exactly when you begin to experience them will depend on the amount of lactose that you have consumed.

 The amount of lactose that it takes to cause your symptoms will vary from person to person.
 For example, some people may still be able to drink a small glass of milk without triggering any symptoms, while others may not even be able to have milk in their tea or coffee.

 Seeking medical advice